lornevgreen/CloudBank-V2/README.md

 ## WRITE & SEND CHECK SERVICE
-1. Make a check: Creates a stack file with a GUID and saves it in the Check folder In CloudBank, a Check is a url that point to a stack file that is located in the Check folder.
+1. Make a check: Creates a stack file with a GUID and saves it in the Check folder In CloudBank, a Check is a url that points to a stack file that is located in the Check folder.

-Gets the totals of CloudCoins in the bank
+Gets the totals of the CloudCoins in the bank

 Sample POST Request: